ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

 There are three classes of errors here:
 1) AMBER has a built-in forcefield for proteins (and a few other molecules) called FF14SB.
 This expects each protein atom to have a residue and atom name which perfectly matches what it expects.
 However, Maestro has different names for a few of these.
 2) We capped the termini of the protein so it wouldn't have charged groups hanging out at the beginning and end of the amino acid chain.
 While real proteins do have these charged groups hanging out at their N- and C-termini, we're missing amino acids from the beginning and end, so there shouldn't really be a charge there.
 We use "caps" to add a small, neutral group to the termini of the chains to prevent there from being a charge.
 This is important, because +1 and -1 charges make a big difference on an atomic scale.
 3) We have this non-protein molecule (the ligand) in the mix.
-AMBER has never seen this thing before, so it has no clue how to parameterize it.
+AMBER has never seen this thing before (it's not in FF99SB), so it has no clue how to parameterize it.
+We'll have to determine the charges on these atoms (because that's what will determine most of its interactions), and then we can use generic parameters for the bonds (the Generalized Amber Force Field, or GAFF).

-At this point, exit out of tleap to resolve these problems.
+At this point, let's exit out of tleap to resolve these problems.
 We will return later to try to setup the simulation once things are resolved.
-Open the PDB file in a text editor.

-11. **First, the capping groups.** The caps are the first and last "residues" in the protein.
-They're not really amino acids, just little groups that were stuck on the ends, but PDB files require everything to have a residue number.
+11. **First, the capping groups.** Open the PDB file in a text editor.
+The caps are the first and last "residues" in the protein.
+They're not really residues/amino acids, just little groups that were stuck on the ends, but PDB files require everything to have a residue number.
 It's a real pain in the neck to rename all the atoms in a capping group, so let's not.
-Tleap is clever and will reconstruct any atoms that it knows should be there, so let's just leave in one atom from each cap and let tleap do the rest.
-In the ACE cap, delete all the atoms except the one named "C".
-Then, scroll down to the end of the chain and delete all the NMA atoms except the "N".
-Also, FF14SB calls it NME instead of NMA, so change that too.
-Save the current file with a new name, replacing "_maestro" with "fixedCaps".
+Tleap is clever and will reconstruct any atoms that it knows should be there, so let's just leave in the important atoms from each cap and let tleap do the rest.
+  * In the ACE ("acetyl") cap, delete all the atoms except the ones named "C", "O", and "CH3".
+  * Then, scroll down to the end of the chain to NMA ("N-methyl amide").
+Change "CA" to "CH3" (delete a space afterwards to make the columns line up.
+  * Then delete all the NMA atoms except "N" and "CH3".
+  * Also, FF14SB calls it NME instead of NMA, so change that too.
+Save the current file with a new name, replacing "_maestro" with "_fixedCaps".

-11. **Now let's take care of the histidines.** First let’s open up the structure in vmd.
+11. **Now let's take care of the histidines.** A histidine sidechain can have three protonation states.
+Maestro already did the calculation to figure out where the hydrogen on each histidine sidechain should be, but it didn't name them in the way that AMBER/FF14SB wants.
+We'll need to look at each one by eye.
+First let’s open up the structure in vmd.
 Open up the Tinker Console by going to `Extensions > Tk Console`.
 Execute the following command which selects the alpha carbons of all residues which have the namd HIS, it then gets the residue ID’s for our convenience.

 `[atomselect top “resname HIS and alpha”] get resid`

-We can then go to Graphics-Graphical Representations and go through each of the histidines to assign it’s state.
+We can then go to `Graphics > Graphical Representations` and go through each of the histidines to assign it’s state.
 Shown in Figure 10 is an example of how to view an individual histidine.
-The zoom in the main window can be set using the = key.
+The the main window can be reoriented on the visible atoms using the `=` key.

 ![VMD view of a histidine](https://github.com/ctlee/BioChemCoRe-2018/blob/master/docs/images/system-prep/vmdHisView.png "Figure 10.
 VMD view of a histidine.
 This instance should be named HID.")